dovanduy/Social-Graph-project-for-data-science-incubator/README.md

 Data science incubator miniproject: Social graphs

-[New York Social Diary](http://www.newyorksocialdiary.com/) provides a fascinating lens onto New York's socially well-to-do.
-The data forms a natural social graph for New York's social elite.
+[New York Social Diary](http://www.newyorksocialdiary.com/) provides a fascinating insight into the life of New York's social elite.
+The data forms a natural social graph.
 Take a look at this page of a recent run-of-the-mill holiday party:

 `http://www.newyorksocialdiary.com/party-pictures/2014/holiday-dinners-and-doers`

-Besides the brand-name celebrities, you will notice the photos have carefully annotated captions labeling those that appear in the photos.
+You will notice the photos have carefully annotated captions labeling those that appear in the photos.
 We can think of this as implicitly implying a social graph: there is a connection between two individuals if they appear in a picture together.